Scott Bruhn/Nebraska Communications

 NU Athletic Communications

-He also spoke on the competition and growth of the running backs.
+He also discussed the versatility of the offense.